nirajpant07/TaskManagerCLI/README.md

 1. **Excel file locked**: Close any open Excel files before running the application
 2. **Notifications not working**: Ensure Windows notifications are enabled
 3. **Sound not playing**: Check system volume and audio settings
+4. **Goodbye popup not shown on X button**: The goodbye popup is only reliably shown when exiting with `!exit` or Ctrl+C. When closing the console window with the X button, Windows may terminate the process before the popup can display.

 ### Error Handling